International Tennis Federation: Beach tennis circuit

 In 2008, the ITF assumed responsibility for the development of beach tennis and launched the Beach Tennis Tour (BTT).
 This tour started with 14 tournaments, but has grown to nearly 300 tournaments by 2015.
 The most prestigious of these are the ITF Beach Tennis World Team Championship, ITF Beach Tennis World Championships, European Beach Tennis Championships, and the ITF Pan American Championships.
 Like the other ITF circuits, tournaments are sanctioned by the ITF and primarily organized by national associations.
 The ITF also maintains a system of rankings for beach tennis players.

 Awards and rankings

 World champions

 The ITF designates a World Champion in several disciplines each year based on performances throughout the year, emphasizing the Grand Slam tournaments, and also considering team events such as the Davis Cup and Fed Cup.
-Singles champions were first named in 1978, and are chosen by an ITF panel.
+Singles champions were first named in 1978.
 In later years, World Champion awards were added for doubles, juniors (using a combined singles and doubles ranking), and wheelchair players.

-Although the panel selections generally agree with the year-end ATP and WTA rankings, this is not always the case.
+Although the selection of World Champions generally agree with the year-end ATP and WTA rankings, this is not always the case.
 For example, Jennifer Capriati was designated as the World Champion in 2001, after winning the Australian Open and French Open and finishing the year ranked number two.
 Lindsay Davenport, on the other hand, finished the year ranked number one, but her best performances at majors were two semifinal appearances.